COMMERCIAL AND CORPORATE FLYING WITHIN THE EUROPEAN UNION

 So what can be learned from this?

 Well – it all corresponds perfectly with the way this has been handled in Denmark so far.
 Charter operators can be airlines.
 A leasing company leasing an aircraft to a qualifying airline may take supply of that aircraft without the seller charging VAT or paying import VAT.
 Any aircraft used by a qualifying airline is VAT exempt.
 That includes aircraft not listed on the OS under the AOC for example the N-registered single engine turboprop used by the airline management only or aircraft used by an Aircraft Training Organization (ATO) – as long as the ATO is part of a qualifying airline.
-The aircraft does not necessarily have to be available for charter but must be used at least chiefly by the airline in pursuit of the airlines economic activity as opposed to being used solely and privately by the airline’s owner for example.

 It is noteworthy that the French seller sold using the EU reverse charge VAT rules, which was a mistake.
 The buyer did not declare the purchases as intra-Community acquisitions nor as VAT exempt purchases, which was also incorrect.
 The sales should have been VAT exempt.
 These mistakes had no effect on the result though.